Goal-oriented Semantic Communication for Robot Arm Reconstruction in Digital Twin: Feature and Temporal Selections: Introduction

 To tackle the potential network congestion and increased latency caused by excessive message transmission in goal-oriented frameworks \cite{SeCom}, the concept of semantic communication has been proposed\cite{10251844}.
 By extracting and transmitting the semantic information behind the original bits, it can significantly reduce the length or transmission frequency of original messages.
 Prior works have applied semantic communication to a wide range of traditional data types, such as text \cite{10486856}, speech \cite{9450827}, image \cite{9953076}, and video \cite{9955991}.
 Meanwhile, semantic communication has also been leveraged to filter and compress the control message or sensor data in reconstruction tasks \cite{10371380,10437950, 10234392,10164147,9380190}.
-The Age of Information (AoI) \cite{10371380} and its variants (e.g., Age of Incorrect Information \cite{10437950} and ultra-low AoI \cite{10234392}) have been commonly used as the semantic metrics to evaluate the importance of the time-critical sensor data.
-They in essence characterise the data freshness, and the freshest data are typically assigned the highest priority.
-In \cite{10164147}, the authors quantified the semantic value of the transmitted messages by combining the AoI with the similarity between adjacent control messages to improve the communication efficiency for the unmanned aerial vehicle (UAV) control task.
-The authors in \cite{9380190} were among the first to study semantic communication for DT robot arm reconstruction, where the authors optimised the communication by discarding the useless information based on the robot arm's current motion.
+The Age of Information (AoI) \cite{10371380} and its variants (e.g., Age of Incorrect Information \cite{10437950} and ultra-low AoI \cite{10234392}) are the most common semantic metrics for these time-critical data types, which in essence characterise the data timeliness.
+In \cite{10164147}, the authors defined the semantic value of control messages as the AoI and the similarity between adjacent data.
+The authors in \cite{9380190} were among the first to study semantic communication for DT robot arm reconstruction, where semantic value is decided based on the usefulness of the message content for robot control.
 However, they only considered wired connection and their approach might cause the DT to lag behind the real-world.
-The aforementioned works \cite{10486856, 9450827,9953076,9955991,10371380,10437950, 10234392,10164147,9380190} have explored the benefits of semantic communication extensively, but inevitably share a common limitation.
+The aforementioned works \cite{10486856, 9450827,9953076,9955991,10371380,10437950, 10234392,10164147,9380190} have explored the benefits of semantic communication extensively, but inevitably share a common limitation that motivates our proposed method in this work.
 That is, they ignored that the semantic value of messages is not only dependent on their context, but also closely coupled with the specific communication goal.